ShZil/network-utilities/Scanner/README.md

 [22:25] A PDF describing the packets for an active Nmap-like scan: https://www.giac.org/paper/gsec/159/tcp-ip-stack-fingerprinting-principles/100625

 [23:49] Nmap is short for Network Mapper.
 I'm creating an Nmap copy.

+# 2022-10-14
+Working some more on the project.
+Updates in GitHub.

+[23:54] Do it so new computers are added to the graph, and computers which disconnect are slowly faded away.